-This site is a collection of paintings and drawings and films that are a personal expression inspired by the words and interpretations of the Torah and Haftorah.
+This site is a collection of paintings and drawings and films that are a personal expression inspired by the words and commentaries on the Torah and Haftorah.

-There are four sets of images on this site inspired by th 54 parshas, portions, from the Tenach, the five books of Moses; and the haftorahs which are selections from the prophets that are read each week.
+There are five sets of images on this site inspired by the 54 parshas, portions, from the Tenach, the five books of Moses; and the Haftorahs which are selections from the prophets that are read each week

 INTRODUCTION

-The following paintings and drawings are responses not only to the text of the Torah and Haftorah, but also to the rabbinic commentary in Talmud and Mishna and to apocrypha that have emerged over the centuries.
+The following paintings and drawings are responses not only to the text of the Torah and Haftorah, but also to the rabbinic commentary in Talmud and Mishna and to apocrypha and the mystical Zohar that have emerged over the centuries.

 I created the first set of paintings and pencil caricatures from the Haftorah over a six year period.
 I was at the time working as a filmmaker.
 My biography is here on this site.
-And over the last four years using the iPad I have done a second set of visual responses and I am presently working on the third set, part of which is here as well.
+And over the last five years using the iPad I have done four more sets of visual responses.

 Rabbis write that there are multiple meanings for each word in Torah, starting with the literal, and moving toward the more subtle and esoteric.
 Hebrew, as a language itself, offers interweaving permutations as each letter has symbolic and even numerical values, all of which give rise to much interpretation of the text.
 These images are a variety of my improvisations.